Please Stop On the Red Light

 Unfortunately these qualities of behavior cannot be bought at

-Kelly’s, AID, Robin Hood, or John Bull.
+Kelly’s, AID, Walmart, Amazon, Commonwealth Building Supplies, or John Bull.
 They cannot be picked up

 at a garage sale at a low cost.
 They are only available in the